tresyalondong/capstone01_ultron_webscraping/README.md

 - Environment preparation (2 points)
 - Finding the right key to scrap the data  & Extracting the right information (5 points)
 - Creating data frame & Data wrangling (5 points)
-- Creating a tidy python notebook as a report.
+- Creating a tidy Python notebook as a report.
 (2 points)
-- Implement it on flask dashboard (2 points)
+- Implement it on the Flask dashboard (2 points)

 ## Environment Preparation
-Cukup dengan menginstall requirements.txt dengan cara berikut
+Simply by installing the `requirements.txt` in the following way

 ```python
 pip install -r requirements.txt